GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 </table>
 </div>

-Given this ignore/dismiss rate of ~85%, and especially given how much the prompt stands out and insists on users making a decision immediately, there is a conflict between the level of urgency assumed by the browser versus the user's preference for waiting to make a decision.
+Given an ignore/dismiss rate of approximately 85%, and especially given how much the prompt stands out and insists on users making a decision immediately, there is a conflict between the level of urgency assumed by the browser versus the user's preference for waiting to make a decision.
 This creates the perception that it's "annoying" for a site to ask for a permission.